Genusbiz/docs/terminology.md

 ## Genus Studio

 Genus App Platform's client for defining and maintaining an [app model](#app-model).
+Genus Studio is included in the Genus Desktop installation.

 ## Metadata